OWASP/owasp-summit-2017/Outcomes/Education/Recruiting-AppSec-Talent.md

 ### Synopsis and Takeaways

-We discussed the gap between companies’ needs to recruit talented AppSec people, and attracting the best AppSec people to
-work at their company.
+We discussed the gap between companies’ needs to recruit talented AppSec people, and attracting the best AppSec people to work at their company.
 The Joel Test is a quick indicator of Development culture: an irresponsible, sloppy test to rate the quality of a software team.
-We have adapted the Joel Test to indicate a company’s AppSec culture quickly.
+We adapted the Joel Test to be a quick indicator of a company’s AppSec culture.
 The test’s purpose is to help companies attract the right talent and help talent to find the right company

 First draft of the AppSec Joel Test (in no specific order):